priyonuke/php-msqli-better-queries/README.md

 # Better SQLI queries using PHP
 Write shorter mysqli queries using this code.
-It automatically uses prepared statements for all queries and shortens queries significantly.
+It automatically uses <b>prepared statements for all queries</b> and <b>shortens queries significantly</b>.

 What originally would be: